It’s no secret that market segmentation can increase the engagement rates of emails, blog posts, and sales pages.

 When you’re selling online courses, those groupings don’t matter much.
 Though the specific segmentation path you follow will depend on your business, there are broad strokes you can take depending on whether you serve other businesses or consumers.

 This is the most common and accessible segmentation method.
-There are certain categories that appeal to men more than women and vice versa.
+Certain categories appeal to men more than women and vice versa.

 Michael Kors divides the website into men and women.